-Illinois Computer Science undergraduate degree programs are accredited by ABET, which reviews college and university programs in the disciplines of applied science, computing, engineering, and engineering technology to provide assurance that quality standards are being met.
+The Bachelor of Science in Computer Science at the University of Illinois is accredited by the Computing Accreditation Commission of ABET, www.abet.org, which reviews college and university programs in the discipline of computing, to provide assurance that quality standards are being met.
 The University of Illinois at Urbana-Champaign is accredited by the Higher Learning Commission.
 For more on this topic, including a discussion of the benefits of accreditation, please see Accreditation Information.

 Program Educational Objectives and Student Outcomes

 Our Undergraduate Program Educational Objectives are to prepare graduates who are highly sought after by employers and accepted at top graduate schools, who obtain positions in industry, government, and academia, and who distinguish themselves in leadership positions in their profession.